sourcegraph/handbook/content/handbook/editing/content-generation.md

 # Content generation

 There are several pages in the handbook that contain generated content.
 For example, the [team page](../../team/index.md) uses data on team members that's checked in to the repository to generate the content at build-time.
-You can recognize a data-driven section because it will contain a directive that looks like `{{generator:team_members_list}}` somewhere in the markdown.
+You can recognize a data-driven section because it will contain a directive that looks like `generator:team_members_list` inside of double curly braces somewhere in the markdown.

 This page describes how this generation functionality is implemented in case you need to modify it.